 How to Get Good Acoustics in an Open Plan Office

-When we talk about “good acoustics,” we’re usually referring to design that allows sound to be heard clearly from far away.
+When we talk about “good acoustics,” we’re usually referring to designs that allow people to hear sound from far away.
 But in offices, good acoustics are quite the opposite thing.
-While most people can tune out a steady hum of activity when working, other people’s conversations are bound to be a distraction.
+While most people can tune out sounds while working, other people’s conversations can be a distraction.

 Noise: A Frustration for You and Your Employees

 According to the Harvard Business Review, research shows that sound privacy and noise level were most problematic for people working in cubicles and shared offices.
-Oddly enough, open plan office employees were less frustrated by noise levels, but what troubled them most was a lack of “sound privacy.”
+Oddly enough, open plan office employees were less frustrated by noise levels.
+On the other hand, what was troubling them was a lack of “sound privacy.”

 That’s understandable.
 After all, who wants to feel that colleagues will overhear every telephone call?
-And if you think the whole office is going to overhear what you have to say, you might not be as keen to contribute to impromptu meetings with colleagues.
+If employees think others are going to overhear their conversation, they maybe less likely to contribute to meetings with colleagues.

 Open Plan Offices Still Have Advantages

-Even if you could afford to give each employee his or her own, private office, we would suggest you think twice before doing so.
+Even if you could afford to give each employee his or her own, private office.
+We would suggest thinking twice before doing so.
 Yes, there will be fewer distractions, but the advantages of open-plan offices shouldn’t be overlooked.

-After all, your employees are more inclined to feel part of a team, forge strong working relationships, and collaborate in an open office.
+After all, employees are more inclined to be team players, forge working relationships, and collaborate in an open office.
 Plus, you get to save costs because they can share resources.

 So, how do we balance the advantages and disadvantages of open plan offices?
 Since noise and distraction when carrying out complex tasks are the primary problems, we need to take a closer look at office acoustics.